 “St Gregory’s winning creation was a clear winner for us.
 It is not only impressive in size, but it is creative and really is a house with a difference.
 The judges felt that the fact that 40 children could fit inside the creation and that the Tipi will remain in place for years to come, to continually raise awareness for the plastics crisis, made St Gregory’s the worthy winners of the Home Truths Plastic House Competition 2019.”

 Lennon McDonagh, aged 9, from the St Gregory’s Eco Council said: “It was a tough challenge and we used over 150 bottles!
-We are very proud to have won a trophy and lots of us now understand the need to recycle and stop plastic pollution.”
+We are very proud to have won a trophy and stop plastic pollution.”

-Miss Lewis, St Gregory’s Year 5 Class Teacher and Science and Eco Council Leader, said: “The Eco Council and Year 5 took ownership of the project and collected, washed and sorted all the bottles before creating the Tipi.
-Standing at 3m high and 7m diameter, our permanent, creative structure can fit 40 children under it, which is amazing!
+Miss Lewis, St Gregory’s Year 5 Class Teacher and Eco Council Leader, said: “The Eco Council and Year 5 took ownership of the project and sorted all the bottles before creating the Tipi.
+Stand 7m diameter, our permanent, creative structure can fit 40 children under it, which is amazing!

 “This was a great competition, run by Home Truths, as it encouraged our pupils’ interest and responsibility for our world.
 We aim to carry out further work on plastic pollution in September.”